What's Changing in Overlake?

 - Updating the Overlake zoning districts, development regulations, and incentive packages

 - Rezoning of properties around the light-rail stations

 (Light rail will connect the neighborhood to the region beginning in 2023)

 - Metro Center boundary expansion and related rezoning

-- Updates to the Redmond Comprehensive Plan, Urban Centers Element
+- Updating to the Redmond Comprehensive Plan, Urban Centers Element

-- An Addendum to the Overlake Neighborhood Plan (and PSRC Centers re-certification)
+- Creating an Addendum to the Overlake Neighborhood Plan (and PSRC Centers re-certification)